Find out all you need to know before you go on your East Africa Safari Holiday – from what to wear on safari to tipping locals.

 When is the best time of year to go on safari in Tanzania?

-Kenya and Tanzania has the best year-round wildlife viewing, and we adjust our itineraries, departure dates, and accommodations based on wildlife migration patterns.
+Kenya and Tanzania have the best year-round wildlife viewing, and we adjust our itineraries, departure dates, and accommodations based on wildlife migration patterns.
 In Tanzania, any time is a wonderful time to go on a safari.
 Of course, there are seasonal variations, but you’ll always see a lot of animals.

 The Great Migration is a year-round phenomenon where millions of mammals, mainly wildebeest, gazelle and zebra, move around the Serengeti in a clockwise pattern in search of food and water.
 The driving force of migration is rain, making it difficult to predict.